pulumi/pulumi/developer-docs/architecture/type-system.md

 ### Unknowns

 An `Output<T>` may be unknown if it depends on the result of a resource operation that will not be run because it is part of a `pulumi preview`.
-Previews typically produce for properties with values that cannot be determined until the resource is actually created or updated.
+Previews typically produce unknowns for properties with values that cannot be determined until the resource is actually created or updated.

 If a value of type `Output<T>` is unknown, any computation that depends on its concrete value must not run, and must instead produce an unknown `Output<T>`.